-Under the terms of the Payoff Letter, we and Hansen agreed upon a final payoff in the amount of approximately \$3 million as payment in full for all principal and accrued interest under the Hansen Note, which represented a \$190,000 discount from the then outstanding balance, which discount will be amortized into income over the remaining life of the Company's Development and Supply Agreement with Hansen.
-On May 23, 2011, we repaid the Hansen Note in full.
-Upon receipt of this final payment, the Security Agreement and the Patent and Trademark Security Agreement, each dated as of January 12, 2010, by and between us and Hansen, became of no further force and effect, and all security interest in our assets held by Hansen as collateral for our obligations under the Hansen Note were terminated and released.
+In January 2010, we issued to Hansen Medical, Inc. ("Hansen") a note (the "Hansen Note") in the original principal amount of \$5.0 million, which was subordinated to our obligations to SVB.
+The Hansen Note bore interest at a fixed rate of 8.5% and was secured by substantially all of our assets.
+On May 23, 2011, in connection with the Second Loan Modification Agreement with SVB, we repaid the Hansen Note in full.
+We and Hansen agreed upon a final payoff in the amount of approximately \$3.0 million as payment in full for all principal and accrued interest under the Hansen Note, which represented a \$190,000 discount from the then outstanding balance.
+The discount will be amortized into income over the remaining life of the Company's Development and Supply Agreement with Hansen.
+At March 31, 2012, there was approximately \$109,000 remaining in deferred credits to be amortized.
+Upon receipt of this final payment, all security interests in our assets held by Hansen as collateral for our obligations under the Hansen Note were terminated and released.